Consilium Technology Delivers Australia’s National Vineyard Scan

-In a world first, Consilium Technology’s revolutionary AgTech product — GAIA — has identified and mapped all of Australia’s vineyards using AI and satellite imagery.
+In a world first, Consilium Technology’s revolutionary AgTech product has identified and mapped all of Australia’s vineyards using AI and satellite imagery.

 Consilium Technology partnered with Wine Australia in August 2018 to deliver a technical solution for resuming Australia’s National Census of Vineyards.
 The National Vineyard Scan 2018 results were released by Wine Australia this week.

-Adelaide’s leading Artificial Intelligence company, Consilium Technology, developed GAIA to revolutionise how the wine industry collects and analyses its national vineyard data.
-Using machine learning algorithms, GAIA automatically scans high-resolution satellite images of Australia’s wine regions to identify exactly where the vineyards are located and how many vine rows are planted.
+Adelaide’s leading Artificial Intelligence company, Consilium Technology, developed technology to revolutionise how the wine industry collects and analyses its national vineyard data.
+Using machine learning algorithms, the technology automatically scans high-resolution satellite images of Australia’s wine regions to identify exactly where the vineyards are located and how many vine rows are planted.

 Consilium Technology CEO, Seth Thuraisingham, recognises that South Australia’s rich ecosystem has provided optimal conditions for the company to explore new opportunities and develop innovative solutions.

 South Australia’s amazing ecosystem has provided the core foundation for Consilium Technology’s success.
-We’ve been able to leverage South Australia’s leading-edge capability — transferring technology know-how from Defence and University and combining it with Agriculture to create something truly unique, GAIA.
+We’ve been able to leverage South Australia’s leading-edge capability — transferring technology know-how from Defence and University and combining it with Agriculture to create something truly unique.

-As a scalable and automated solution, GAIA has already successfully demonstrated additional value-creation compared to previous data collection methods.
-For instance, GAIA has also measured vine row length, making it possible to assess planting densities by GI region and sub-region for the first time.
+As a scalable and automated solution, the AgTech product has already successfully demonstrated additional value-creation compared to previous data collection methods.
+For instance, it has also measured vine row length, making it possible to assess planting densities by GI region and sub-region for the first time.

-In addition to mapping vineyard locations across Australia, GAIA can provide growers with automated crop health monitoring services.
-Consilium Technology will launch GAIA (Public Beta) at the Australian Wine Industry Technical Conference (AWITC) next month — empowering grape growers across Australia to make informed decisions using GAIA’s valuable crop health information and actionable insights.
+In addition to mapping vineyard locations across Australia, the technology can provide growers with automated crop health monitoring services.
+Consilium Technology will launch a Public Beta at the Australian Wine Industry Technical Conference (AWITC) next month — empowering grape growers across Australia to make informed decisions using the products valuable crop health information and actionable insights.

-Consilium Technology would like to thank its partners – Wine Australia, Maxar Technologies and University of South Australia – for their continued support, and acknowledge that GAIA is supported by funding from Wine Australia.
+Consilium Technology would like to thank its partners – Wine Australia, Maxar Technologies and University of South Australia – for their continued support, and acknowledge that the technology is supported by funding from Wine Australia.

 Chief Marketing Officer